 Upon successful completion of their French language courses, students should, therefore, be prepared to advance to the next appropriate level on their UC home campuses.
 Students with questions or concerns about French language levels should see the Academic Coordinator.

 GRADES

 Students should allow up to ninety days after the end of the program for their grades to appear on their transcripts.
-For more information on grade reporting, please visit http://www.eap.ucop.edu/Documents/guidebooks/1314/UGSA academic.pdf.
+For more information on grade reporting, please visit the UCEAP website.

 Grading scale